medusajs/medusa/docs/content/add-plugins/algolia.md

 ![Click on API Keys in the Team and Access section of your settings](https://res.cloudinary.com/dza7lstvk/image/upload/v1668000028/Medusa%20Docs/Algolia/gnORibC_msuur5.png)

 On this page, you’ll find the Application ID, Search-Only API Key, and Admin API Key.
-You’ll need the Application ID and Admin API Key for the Medusa server.
+You’ll need the Application ID and Admin API Key for the Medusa backend.
 As for the storefront, you’ll need the Application ID and Search-Only API Key.

 :::note